THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 When I create a visual representation of this goal, I see a mental image of myself, 20 pounds lighter.

 I see my clothes fitting better.
 I see and can taste the healthy foods I am eating.
 I see how happy I am.

 In other words, I envision my life as though I have reached my goals.

-In my daily life, when I am craving a burger or a pizza, I simply find that image saved in my mind of me 20 pounds lighter and it helps me to overcome the craving.
+In my daily life, when I am craving a burger or a pizza, I find that image saved in my mind of being 20 pounds lighter, which helps me overcome the craving.

 Visualization And Professional Athletes

 Professional and Olympic athletes use visualization all the time to better their performance.

 Arguably the greatest golfer in the world, Jack Nicklaus once said,

 “I never hit a shot, not even in practice, without having a very sharp in-focus picture of it in my head.
 It’s like a color movie.
 First I “see” where I want it to finish, nice and white and sitting high on the bright green grass.
 Then the scene quickly changes, and I “see” the ball going there: its path, trajectory, and shape, even its behavior on landing.
 Then there’s a sort of fade out, and the next scene shows me making the kind of swing that will turn the previous images into reality.”

 There is also a scientific study on a few athletes looking to improve their free throws in basketball.
 They divided the athletes into three groups: